bobbingwide/SB-post-edit-block/readme.txt

 First version to replace any `[post-edit]` shortcodes in FSE themes

 == Changelog ==
+= 0.3.0 =
+* Changed: Internationalized #5
+* Tested: With WordPress 5.8 and WordPress Multi Site
+* Tested: With Gutenberg 11.2.1
+* Tested: With PHP 8.0

 = 0.2.0 =
 * Changed: Change block title to 'Post Edit' #1
 * Changed: Remove unnecessary import of ServerSideRender #1